-If any of you were wondering who is the mystery person behind the the amazing honey-colored of my audiobooks “The Senthien” and “The Mind”, it is an actress, Corinne Davies.
+If any of you were wondering who is the mystery person behind the amazing honey-colored voice of my audiobooks “The Senthien” and “The Mind”, it is an actress, Corinne Davies.

 And today I’m bringing you the interview where she explains what -or who- inspires her voice choices, where does her voice-shifter talent come from and what is the process in auditioning and narrating the books.

 The link below is an abridged version, but if you want to see the full version of this interview, please check out https://youtu.be/RtUjWyCKbP8

 And if you would like to hear more of her voice and enjoy the sci-fi romance story at the same time, write me an email.
 I still have a few freebie codes I can send you 🙂

 For many life changes, one can point to a specific event that was pivotal for that change in life’s direction.
 In my case, it was a book I read more than ten years ago, and also something that the author mentioned in one of her interviews.

 What if a writer is inspired to write two stories that fall into two different genres?
 Should they write both despite the fact that their readers might not follow one of the genres?
 Or will fans of an author be interested regardless, provided there is a common thread they like that runs through that particular writer’s work?
 Check out this video and find out!